How to best manage your savings, debt, estate plan and dependants in retirement

-- Check out government websites to learn about benefits and payments, such as pensions, allowances, bonuses, concession cards, supplements and other services you can access.
+- Take a look at government websites such as My Aged Care to learn about benefits and payments that you may be able to access, such as pensions, allowances, bonuses, concession cards, supplements and other services.

 - Consider bundling your phone and broadband to save on technology and your electricity and gas to save on energy costs.
 Compare providers' rates through comparison websites and ask if they offer a senior's discount.